Please note: Visits by appointment only - please order online for delivery, or external click and collect. Our full Covid info here.

 If you’re not sure about what these connectors are, or look like, your monitor and computer manuals should have info about this, and we also have a comprehensive guide.

-Almost any modern computer or laptop (apart from very basic netbooks) will have at least one form of digital output, usually HDMI with PC laptops and Mini DisplayPort with Mac laptops.
+Almost any modern computer or laptop (apart from very basic netbooks) will have at least one form of digital output, usually HDMI with PC laptops and USB-C or Mini DisplayPort with Mac laptops.
 If you’re using a machine that has an HDMI output, you may need to purchase an HDMI to DVI (or DisplayPort) adapter – these are available from pretty much any computer store or place like Jaycar, JB HiFi etc. We like the excellent online store www.cablechick.com.au

 Occasionally the monitor makers leave the USB cord out of the package as not everyone needs it (e.g. if you're not calibrating the monitor).
 In this case, you will need to buy a standard USB cord or search your cupboards for one (usually called a 'USB printer cable' - one end is the standard flat rectangular USB fitting, and the other the square-ish fitting you find on the back of printers, hence the name).